Barefoot Walk Sensory Play Preschool Activity

 Look for household items that have different colors and textures.

 - We used a yoga mat, a long piece of corrugated cardboard, and a hall runner.
-You can cut the cardboard to match the width of the yoga mat and hall runner to define the space.

 - Other options include bubble wrap, canvas, a furry blanket, a foam play mat.